mkoistinen/unicorn-homebridge-integration/pi_setup.md

 ## Gain access to Zero
 Via host computer, put Raspian image on SD card (balenaEtcher is a good recommendation)

+After balenaEtcher has completed you may be notified that the drive needs to be formatted if using Windows.
+You must click on No if you get this pop up.
+Also if using Windows Eject the MicroSD card and reinsert it before continuing.

 Via host computer, create a file `/wpa_supplicant.conf` that contains:

 ```